Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/vector/mapping.rst

    Mapping node.

-Essentially mapping node allows the user to modify a mapping of system of 3D-coordinates.
+Essentially mapping node allows the user to modify a mapping of system of 3D coordinates.
 Mapping can be rotated and clamped if desired.

 Typically used for modifying texture coordinates.